Trivadis/plsql-cop-sonar/README.md

 The trial/preview version provides full functionality but is limited in time and volume.

 For production use a separate software license agreement is required.
+Please contact [Roland Stirnimann](mailto:roland.stirnimann@accenture.com) for details.